nextflow-io/nf-co2footprint/docs/usage/FAQ.md

     ```
     [WARN] Could not find CPU model "Model X 1000" in given TDP data table.
 Using default CPU power draw value (100.0 W).
     ```
-    As previously mentioned, all information we need should be out there somewhere, just ask your friendly neighborhood internet search provider about the TDP of your model.
+    As previously mentioned, all information we need should be out there somewhere — the TDP of your model should be easy to find with a quick online search.
 Once you know the TDP and the number of cores you can either:

     - Create a [small table](./parameters.md#custom-tdp-table) with your CPU model names, as they are presented in the warnings, and supply the path to this table via the `customCpuTdpFile = <path>` parameter.